astronomer/astronomer-cosmos/docs/getting_started/execution-modes.rst

 Similar to the ``local`` execution mode, Cosmos converts Airflow Connections into a way ``dbt`` understands them by creating a ``dbt`` profile file (``profiles.yml``).

+Some drawbacks of this approach:

-A drawback with this approach is that it is slower than ``local`` because it creates a new Python virtual environment for each Cosmos dbt task run.
+- It is slower than ``local`` because it creates a new Python virtual environment for each Cosmos dbt task run.
+- The ``dbt_ls`` load method is not supported with this execution mode.
+See `Parsing Methods <parsing-methods.html>`_ for more information.

 Example of how to use: